Euler's Formula for Complex Numbers

 It seems absolutely magical that such a neat equation combines:

-But if you want to take an interesting trip through mathematics, then read on to find out why it is true.
+But if you want to take an interesting trip through mathematics, you will discover how it comes about.

 It was around 1740, and mathematicians were interested in imaginary numbers.